iotaledger/one-click-tangle/hornet-mainnet/README.md

 The `peer_multiAddress` parameter must conform to the format specified [here](https://hornet.docs.iota.org/post_installation/peering.html)

-Optionally a Docker image name can be passed, even though, by default, the image name present in the `docker-compose.yaml` file will be used, normally `gohornet/hornet:latest`.
+Optionally a Docker image name can be passed, even though, by default, the image name present in the `docker-compose.yaml` file will be used, usually `gohornet/hornet:latest`.

 * Stop Hornet by running
 ```